vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### DIY Chair occupancy status

 I created a custom [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor) based on a contact sensor.
-If you sit on it the contact sensor return `off`.\
+If you sit on it, the contact sensor returns `off`.\
 The normal value of the contact sensor needs to be inverted.\
-That's what happened here.
+That's what is done here.

 <img src="../zigbee/images_chair/pillow_with_sensor.jpg" width="450px" />